 Photography is a critical element in the documentation of criminal investigations.
 This course addresses the basic concepts of photography and their application to professional investigative documentation.
-For the final project, participants have the opportunity to capture photographs at a crime scene, acting in the traditional role of an investigator for the case.
+For the final project, participants have the opportunity to capture photographs at a simulated crime scene, acting in the traditional role of an investigator for the case.

 This course meets Texas Commission on Law Enforcement (TCOLE) requirements for TFSA Foundations of Forensic Photography course #667369.